PaperSubmission2026-AnonymousAuthorCV/Lightweight-SISR-Review-Materials-Anonymous-Submission/README.md

 - quantitative result summaries,
 - network architecture and visual comparisons,
 - anonymized training and testing logs, and
-- the profiling script used for efficiency evaluation.
+- the unified profiling script used for efficiency evaluation.

 **The complete executable codebase, pre-trained weights, and the full sets of reconstructed high-resolution images will be made publicly available upon acceptance of the manuscript.**